Wichita Eye & Vision Exams

 - Obtain and assess your case history.

 - Conduct a thorough examination to determine the internal and external health of your eyes.
-For instance, to evaluate for glaucoma, an ophthalmologist may conduct a visual field evaluation and check your eye pressure.
+For instance, to evaluate for glaucoma, an eye doctor may conduct a visual field evaluation and check your eye pressure.

 - Conduct a thorough evaluation of your refractive status (how your eyes focus and coordinate) and determine a prescription accordingly.